phalcon-orphanage/docs/en/reference/translate.rst

     app/messages/fr.php
     app/messages/zh.php

-Each file contains a hash with the translations, each message has a unique index that should be the samein other message files:
+Each file contains a hash with the translations, each message has a unique index that should be the same in other message files:

 .. code-block:: php